vatsal80085/Js-30-days/README.md

 # Js-30-days
-A code repo for javascript to complete a 30 days challenge
+A code repo Of Javascript 30 days challenge